dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Attribution AI/Code attribution AI.md

 ## Approach
 Get a test github repo with some good characteristics Assess the value of each commit
+Pull code from https://github.com/coderabbitai/ai-pr-reviewer to see how they process repos.

 V1
 Each function is given a difficulty rating which is blended with a novelty / plaigiarism score, and within that function, shares are allocated to contributors.